-Modem off Auto answer Auto dial Auto dial/answer This menu item sets the operational mode of the modem
+Modem off Auto answer Auto dial Auto dial/answer This menu item sets the operational mode of the modem.

 When the Modem Mode is set to modem off the modem will not answer or dial automatically.
-It can still dial using Dial Now.
+It can still be dialled manually using the Dial Now menu item.

-When the Modem Mode is set to auto answer the modem will answer incomming calls.
+When the Modem Mode is set to auto answer the modem will answer incoming calls to provide a time reference (NRS mode only).

-When the Modem Mode is set to auto dial the modem will dial out each day at the time set by the Dial Time menu item.
+When the Modem Mode is set to auto dial the modem will dial out once each day at the time set by the Dial Time menu item.

-When the Modem Mode is set to auto dial/answer the modem will answer incomming calls and dial out each day at the time set by the Dial Time menu item.
+When the Modem Mode is set to auto dial/answer the modem will answer incoming calls and dial out each day at the time set by the Dial Time menu item.